Wood Street and surrounds revitalisation and stormwater

 Wood Street Permanent Design

-Work to construct the permanent layout is planned to start Monday 31 March 2025.
+Work to construct the permanent layout began Monday 31 March 2025.

 See all artist impression images of Wood Street and surrounds (PDF 14.6MB).

-See the staging plans for Wood Street and surrounds (PDF 6MB)
+See the staging plans for Wood Street and surrounds (PDF 7MB)